 The Care Home Education Facilitators (CHEFs) provide support to current and potential Practice Learning Environments (PLEs, clinical placements) for undergraduate student nurses.
 Non-NHS placements work with different governance and legislative system from the NHS and the CHEFs, therefore provide a more bespoke way of supporting nursing and care teams.
-Here is a poster about the role of Care Home Education Facilitators, and more details about the role can be found here.
+Download our poster outlining the role of Care Home Education Facilitators, or visit NES Care Home Education Facilitator site for more details about the role.

 Care homes can provide excellent learning opportunities for nursing students and students from a variety of other healthcare professions.
 In providing these learning experiences, they also expose these students to the possibility of a valued career in the care home sector and non-NHS settings on completion of their studies.